shellphish/ictf-website/index.md

 The resulting dataset has been used as the basis for correlation and attack prediction research.

 In 2009, the participants had to compromise the browsers of a large group of simulated users, steal their money, and create a botnet.
-This design focused particularly on the concept of drive-by attacks, in which users are lured into visiting web sites that deliver attacks silently.
+This design focused particularly on the concept of drive-by attacks, in which users are lured into visiting websites that deliver attacks silently.

 In 2010, the participants were part of a coalition that had to attack the rogue nation of Litya, ruled by the evil Lisvoy Bironulesk.
 A new design forced the team to attack the services supporting Litya's infrastructure only at specific times, when certain activities were in progress.